Sweet Bee Farm Update | Shark Tank Season 13

 Shark Tank Sweet Bee Farm Update

-- Entrepreneur: Zachary, Zoe, Kam, and Summer Johnson
+- Entrepreneurs: Zachary, Zoe, Kam, and Summer Johnson

 - Business: Raw honey blended with superfruits